CCPA Rulemaking - Cybersecurity Audits

 -

-Entities begin the ISA scheduling process by completing the Initial Asset Count Worksheet.
+ISA scheduling process by completing the Initial Asset Count Worksheet.

 Note: The most significant difference between a CCPA risk assessment and a CCPA cybersecurity audit is that an audit's scope must be established using an inventory of assets, which would be, in my opinion, too burdensome on businesses submitting risk assessments.